History of Copa Libertadores in Timeline

 1988: Introduction of Goal Difference

-1989: Atletico Nacional Wins Copa Libertadores
+1989: Atletico Nacional Wins

 In 1989, Atletico Nacional of Medellín, Colombia, won the Copa Libertadores, becoming the first nation with a Pacific coastline to win the tournament.

-1990: Barcelona Sporting Club in the Final
+1990: Barcelona SC Loses Final

 1991: Colo-Colo Wins Copa Libertadores

-1992: Liguilla Pre-Libertadores Used by Peru and Argentina
+1992: Liguilla Pre-Libertadores in Peru and Argentina

-1995: "Three points for a win" standard adopted
+1995: "Three Points for a Win" Standard Adopted

-1997: Toyota Sponsors Copa Libertadores
+1997: Equal Status with Copa Libertadores

 In 1997, Toyota became the first major sponsor for the Copa Libertadores, signing a ten-year contract with CONMEBOL for naming rights.

-1998: Barcelona Sporting Club in the Final Again
+1998: Barcelona SC Loses Final Again

-1998: Mexican teams Invited
+1998: Mexican Teams Invited

 1998: Vasco da Gama Investment

-1999: Palmeiras Wins Copa Libertadores
+1999: Palmeiras wins Copa Libertadores

 In 1999, Palmeiras, managed by Luiz Felipe Scolari, won the Copa Libertadores after bringing in players like Júnior Baiano.

-2000: Tournament Expanded
+2000: Tournament Expansion

-2004: InterLiga used by Mexico
+2004: InterLiga in Mexico

-In 2004, Mexico used the InterLiga to decide qualification for the Libertadores.
+In 2004, Mexico used the InterLiga (from 2004 to 2010) to decide qualification for the Copa Libertadores.

 2004: Once Caldas Wins Copa Libertadores